EmelieMarkkanen/make-it-sew/README.md

 # Manual testing

-The Make it Sew website have been continualy tested manually troughout development and followed up with testing through Lighthouse, W3C and PEP8.
+The Make it Sew website have been continualy tested manually troughout development and after deployment.
+A full summary of manual testing can be found [here](Testing.md).

+# Code validation

 ## Browser test